Welcome to SC Out of Their Hands

 Keep alcohol out of their hands this SUMMER!

 Start the Conversation Early: Engage your children in discussions about the dangers of underage drinking.
 Regardless of their age, it's crucial to set clear expectations and boundaries regarding alcohol consumption.
-Open dialogues can help them navigate peer pressure and make safe choices during spring break festivities.
+Open dialogues can help them navigate peer pressure and make safe choices during summer festivities.

 Supervise Vacation Gatherings: If hosting a party, ensure that alcoholic beverages are only available to adults.
 Lock away any alcohol not being served and frequently check in with younger guests to maintain a safe environment.
 This supervision can deter underage drinking and promote responsible behavior.